The Silent Songbird (Hagenheim #7)

 Thomas Nelson (first published in 2012 by David C. Cook)

 Millie has grown up watching the Romany travelers make their yearly trek through her Mississippi town and on into the free.
 She longs to leave her abusive father and poverty-stricken life behind and follow them, but who would care for Mama if she goes?
 When tragedy swallows Millie’s family, she’s left with only the memory of her mother’s faith to guide her.
 A window into her father’s secret life opens to Millie, and she finds an unexpected community among his friends.
-As the day draws near for the Romany to return and the one person Millie has counted on to save her … Continue reading
+As the day draws near for the Romany to return and the one person Millie has counted on to … Continue reading

 After a devastating loss at Tulla, Nym and her companions must bring dire news to the Cashlin queen: Draewolf has kidnapped Princess Rasha, Nym’s best friend.
 Instead of rallying her people to war, the queen and her Luminescent guards force access to Nym’s buried memories.
 Through them, the queen offers Nym a haunting prediction of the future and a choice Nym will be forced to make which could save or ruin everyone.

-One of the things I look forward to in the last book in a series is the opportunity to revisit big moments from earlier books—the kinds of things that sort of become like inside jokes … Continue reading
+One of the things I look forward to in the last book in a series is the opportunity to revisit big moments from earlier books—the kinds of things that sort of become like … Continue reading

 Storm Siren by Mary Weber